 Lorna completed her fully funded practice led PhD at the University of Wolverhampton in 2014.Her research continues to look for ways to collapse the space between the viewer and the image through real-time digital technologies as a way to capture the participant in the moment of absorption.
 These methods are extending the corporeality of the self in the 'here and now' as a form of in[bodi]ment.

 Her PhD directed Lorna towards real-time body swapping explorations as a way to share inter-corporeal experiences through the art practice.
 However through creative interactive viewing methods Lorna is currently looking to reveal the hidden world of contemplative experience when we interact with digital images and the impact this has on the subject.
 She is exploring these ideas through the visual metaphor and bio sensing technology as a portal to visualize experience.Her research supervisors were media artists Paul Sermon and Martin Rieser.
 She has attended many conferences and has work published.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.

 What's included in the price?

 The course is for 14 weeks and each session is for 3 hours.
-The fee includes all art materials, expert tuition, exhibition costs and visiting artist.
-Refreshments and nibbles are available at one cost of 50p for the whole session... and you can eat and drink as much as you like.
+All art materials, equipment, expert tuition, visiting artist workshops & exhibition costs are totally free.
+Refreshments and nibbles are available.